Divine equilibrium: Example

-Consider the prior probably to be half and half, meaning that before seeing the settlement offer the plaintiff believes that with 50 percent of the probability that the defendant is negligent.
+Consider the prior probability to be half and half, meaning that before seeing the settlement offer the plaintiff believes that with 50 percent of the probability that the defendant is negligent.
 In this case, the game has two pooling equilibria.
 The first equilibrium (E1) is that both types of defendant choose a low settlement, and the plaintiff accepts the offer.
 The second equilibrium (E2) is that both types of defendant choose a high settlement, and the plaintiff accepts the offer.
 However, in order to support these equilibria, one also has to specify what are the beliefs if the plaintiff sees a different type of offer (commonly referred as off-equilibrium messages).